 Same Sex Divorce

-The dissolution of marriage in any capacity can be stressful, including same sex couples.
+The dissolution of marriage in any capacity can be stressful, but same sex couples face additional challenges.
 The state of Washington has allowed LGBTQ domestic partnerships since 2007 and recognized same-sex marriage since 2012.
 Couples of the same sex can be married or file for a divorce at any time.